isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Bloodthirsty

-_Some warriors are almost mindless, highly aggressive creatures that will always focus on slaughtering enemies._
+_Some warriors are almost mindless, highly aggressive creatures that will always focus on slaughtering enemies_.

 If this unit is in the same Garrison as an enemy unit, then it may not move away or leave the Garrison.
 This unit suffers a -2 penalty when searching for objectives.

 ### Command Centre

-_Some vehicles are viable as command centres despite their usual battlefield role._
+_Some vehicles are viable as command centres despite their usual battlefield role_.

 A Commander can be mounted in this unit as if it had the Command category.